Modulation groups

-\begin{proof} For the construction of the Schwartz space and the Fourier transform see \cite{Getz:Hsu:Leslie}, which refines earlier work of \cite{BK:normalized}.
+\begin{proof} For the construction of the Schwartz space and the Fourier transform, see \cite{Getz:Hsu:Leslie} which refines earlier work of \cite{BK:normalized}.
 These references use an eigenmeasure to trivialize the space of half-densities as in Remark \ref{rem:half}, so we will omit $\mathcal{L}^{1/2}$ from notation.
 It is obvious from the definition that functions in the Schwartz space $\mathcal{S}(X_P(F))$ are smooth.
-The fact that the Schwartz space is contained in $L^2(X^{\circ}(F))$ is \cite[Corollary 5.8]{Getz:Hsu:Leslie}.
+The fact that the Schwartz space is contained in $L^2(X_P^{\circ}(F))$ is \cite[Corollary 5.8]{Getz:Hsu:Leslie}.
 See \cite[5.24]{Getz:Hsu:Leslie} for condition \eqref{assum:preserve} and the existence of the Fourier transform.
-None of the result just mention depend on our assumption that $G$ is a classical group or $G_2.$

 If $G$ is a classical group or $G_2$ the proof of \eqref{assum:local} and \eqref{assum:sm} (and hence \eqref{assum:dense}) is contained in \cite{Hsu:Asymp}. \end{proof}